-MEP Manuela Ripa, Rapporteur for the Detergents Regulation revision, visits Ha-Ra GmbH, a German manufacturing plant with the IKW in October 2023, The visit was an opportunity to get hands-on insight into challenges of medium-sized enterprises.
+MEP Manuela Ripa, Rapporteur for the Detergents Regulation revision, visits Ha-Ra GmbH, a German manufacturing plant with the IKW in October 2023, The visit

 Industry needs predictable & harmonised legislation to bring biocides to market

 In 2023 the Commission officially communicated its intention to conduct an evaluation of the Biocidal Products Regulation (BPR).
 Biocidal products manufactured by A.I.S.E.'s members include a vast range of disinfectants for household and institutional use as well as insect control products, all of which are regulated under BPR.
 However, there are many issues for companies to implement the current regulation, more than 10 years after its entry into force.
 The future review is an opportunity for simplification and harmonisation of approval procedures and a priority for our sector.